Maybe check the label before you pop it in the wash!

 Step 3: Machine Wash

 You can either hand wash, or gently machine wash your waterproof.
 Some machines have a hand wash option, so check your washer before you start.
 Always check the label if you are machine washing your product, but most recommend placing it on a slow spin and cool wash.
 Ensure that the detergent tray is completely clear of any residue from previous washes, as this can cause damage to the garment.
-Add the appropriate amount of cleaning agent to the tray and allow the product to go through a complete wash and rinse cycle.
+Add the appropriate amount of cleaning agent (like Nikwax) to the tray and allow the product to go through a complete wash and rinse cycle.

 Step 4: Check